toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 - Which room type(s) (one or more, possibly a list)
 - Which rate plan(s) (one or more, possibly a list)

-The (re)synchronization data should only be sent once, without repeating the same information twice for any product included in the process.
+he (re)synchronization data should only be sent once, without repeating the same information twice for any product included in the process.

 <a name="/sendtherighttypeofratetoExpedia"></a>
 ### Send the right type of rate to Expedia: sell rate, net rate or LAR?